Home / Career Guides / Drone Pilot

 Can I be a drone pilot as a side gig?

-Most drone pilots are freelancers that set their own schedules and rates.
+Most drone pilots are freelancers who set their own schedules and rates.
 It’s a great option for a side gig or side hustle if you want to get started, but you don’t want to commit to it full-time until you’ve had the chance to grow your business.

 Is the FAA test for drone pilots hard?